SinisterDeveloper/SinisterDev/README.md

+# About Me

+I'm a passionate programmer and a freshman at University.
+With a good interest in open source development, I believe in the power of collaboration and knowledge sharing that open source offers.
+My goal is to contribute to the developer community while continuously expanding my skills and knowledge.

-# Greetings
+# Experience

-I'm SinisterDeveloper, a programmer and a student.
-I'm still in High School and I will be graduating in a few months.
-I love making open source projects.
-I believe Open Source is a wonderful tool and a weapon for developers to learn from each other
+My programming journey began with game development on Roblox, where I explored its vast potential.
+Although I eventually transitioned from Roblox, this experience ignited my passion for coding.
+I then focused on mastering JavaScript and Node.js, which became my first strong proficiencies.

+Building on this foundation, I am expanding my skills to include C++ and Python, which I am currently learning.
+My journey is driven by curiosity and a desire to learn, create, and contribute meaningfully to the tech community.

-# Starting Out
+# Goals

-I started my journey by developing games on Roblox.
-I was interested in Roblox as it had great potential and had a lot to offer.
-It was all going great and fun.
-However due to some circumstances, I had to stop developing on Roblox.
-I then became interested in Javascript and NodeJS.
-This was a big turning point in my journey as Javascript/NodeJS became the first language which I learned proficiently.

-After many months of Javascript, I started learning C++ and Python, which I am currently mastering

-I want to continue learning and contributing; and Github is the perfect place for me.
+I’m eager to take on new challenges and projects, leveraging GitHub as the platform to collaborate and grow.
+I look forward to connecting with like-minded developers and making impactful contributions to the open source world.

 Have a great day ahead!